mulle-objc/mulle-objc-developer/README.md

 This project packages all items together into a single homebrew formula.

-> This is also the goto project for issues, if it doesn't match any of the other projects or its unclear.
+> This is also the goto project for issues, that doen't match any of the other projects or its unclear where they belong.

 If you install this item with [brew](//brew.sh):